30th-31st May 2026 - time to get your dream home started!

 Aluminium doors require no more than the occasional clean to maintain their appearance.
 The easy upkeep will help you save on the long-term costs, however they generally come in at a higher price point compared to composite and PVCu models.
 To make sure you are getting the best energy efficiency aluminium can offer, many manufacturers – such as Dortech – offer models which incorporate thermal breaks, which maximise the unit’s thermal performance.

 The front door you choose needs to fit in with the build’s overall design.
 “Aluminium lends itself to a more modern property with its precise and clean finish,” says Matt.
-“An aluminium door on a thatched cottage probably won’t work, and a classic panelled door with brass hardware won’t look right on an ultra-modern home, so you should consider your home’s architecture.”
+“An aluminium door on a period cottage probably won’t work, and a classic panelled door with brass hardware won’t look right on an ultra-modern home, so you should consider your home’s architecture.”

-COSTS Prices for the supply and fit of aluminium doors are comparable to that of timber options, starting around £1,500-£1,800, depending on the supplier.
-Bespoke designs could set you back several thousand.
+| How much should you budget?
+Prices for the supply and fit of aluminium doors are comparable to that of timber options, starting around £1,500-£1,800, depending on the supplier.
+Bespoke designs could set you back several thousand. |

 Composite doors are modern option that can still give you a timber aesthetic.
 They’re available in a grained finish and come in a variety of colours.
 Although not as strong as aluminium, the reinforced materials of high-quality models offer excellent security and peace of mind.
 Both contemporary and traditional designs are readily available.